 Who can help?

-A person with an addiction will need help from a professional chemical dependency counselor, but this is usually not enough.
+A person with an SUD will need help from a professional chemical dependency counselor, but this is usually not enough.
 Peer support from others who are battling the effects of addiction is also a component of disease management, as is support from family and friends.
 Because recovery is an on-going process, it is essential for people with an addiction to surround themselves with those who will help them to overcome the negative behaviors and maintain a healthy lifestyle.